What is a chatbot? A bot you have a conversation with – those things on websites. You’ve probably interacted with them at one time in your life.

 A common reaction we see is ‘why are they so dumb?’
 As the number of chatbots on the market grows, so too does frustration with the number of ‘dumb’ chatbots available.

-So, what’s going wrong, and what needs to happen in 2021 to make chatbot conversations more intelligent?
+So, what’s going wrong, and what needs to happen to make chatbot conversations more intelligent?

 First, some history